-Exchange Act.
+Exchange Act based on director responses to director and officer questionnaires and other information available to the Board of Directors.
 During its review, the Board of Directors considers transactions and relationships between each director and potential director, as well as any member of his or her immediate family, and the Company and its affiliates, including those related-party transactions contemplated by Item 404(a) of Regulation S-K under the Exchange Act.
 The Board of Directors must affirmatively determine that the director has no material relationship with the Company, either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company, that, in the opinion of the Board of Directors, would interfere with the exercise of the director's independent judgment in carrying out the responsibilities of a director.
 The purpose of this review is to determine whether any such relationships or transactions exist that are inconsistent with a determination that the director is independent.
 Our Board of Directors has determined that all nominees except Robert D. Wright, our President and CEO, are "independent" as such term is defined by NASDAQ rules, our corporate governance standards and the federal securities laws.